zinping/MERN-Stack-Tracker/README.md

 });
 ```

-* Extract from `exercise-list.js` - using lifecycle method `componentDidMount()` to get list of exercises from backend database using Axios http client, after component output has been redered to the DOM
+* Extract from `exercise-list.js` - using lifecycle method `componentDidMount()` to get list of exercises from backend database using Axios http client, after component output has been rendered to the DOM

 ```javascript
   componentDidMount() {